The Cold Forming Process

-- Cold forming can fabricate components at speeds up to and many times over 120 parts/min.
+- Can fabricate components at speeds up to and many times over 120 parts/min.
 Screw machining and other processes may manufacture components at speeds of 10-40 parts/min.

-- Cold forming can produce near net shapes for screw machining or grinding.
-Your designs which can not be directly cold formed or those requiring very precise tolerances (better than +/- .005) cost can be reduced by forming a blank which is very close to the final component.
+- Produce near net shapes for screw machining or grinding.
+Your designs which can notcannot be directly cold formed or those requiring very precise tolerances (better than +/- .005) cost can be reduced by forming a blank which is very close to the final component.
 Secondary operations can be performed to achieve the final product.
 Scrap is reduced and secondary operation time is kept to a minimum.

 Each of the five items alone or in combination reduce your component’s final cost.

-If you would like to submit a drawing we can accept most neutral formats.
+If you would like to submit a drawing for a Cold Forming valuation, we can accept most neutral formats.
 For 2D drawings, we can read dwg, dxf, wmf, and emf.
 For 3D formats we can read iges, step, stl, acis, and all parasolid formats.
 If you are unfamiliar with any of these formats, or prefer another, let us know.

 Please include a brief description and/or your drawing.
 Click here to e-mail.